ScythmiX/particle-effects-notes-app/README.md

 ---

 ## Usage
+1. Clone this repository or download it as a ZIP.
-1. Open `index.html` in a modern browser
+2. Open `index.html` directly in a modern browser **or**
+3. Run `npm start` to serve the project with live-server.
-2. Click the **+** button to add a new note
+4. Click the **+** button to add a new note
-3. Edit or delete notes using the icons on each note card
+5. Edit or delete notes using the icons on each note card
-4. Toggle the theme with the moon/sun button
+6. Toggle the theme with the moon/sun button
-5. Your notes are saved automatically in your browser
+7. Your notes are saved automatically in your browser

 ---